AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 According to Scott Stern, VP Product Marketing & Strategy at OneStream software, a global leader in Ai financial forecasting, currently "only about **20% of finance team** are able to adopt Ai and machine learning in their everyday work."
 And as we say in real estate investing, _**Time is of essence!**_
 *Reference: https://www.onestream.com/resources/video-sensible-ml/#resource*

-Ai and Machine Learning is the latest disruptive technology to hit the global economy and everyhting else.
+Ai and Machine Learning is the latest disruptive technology to hit the global economy and everything else.
 This innovative technology presents a once in a lifetime opportunity to build the next Goldman Sachs, Blackrock or something better.

 ##  **Data Source**
 The raw data for the project were scrapped from yahoo finance (yfinance).
 The data was then preprocessed, cleaned and feature_engineered before been saved as .csv file.
 This was later imported and read with pandas into dataframes for anaylysis and modeling.
 Below are the references for the data.